4.1 Decision Process Flowchart

 - the history of the site, including whether other health-based standards have been presented previously

 A potential issue that may arise when communicating with the public and tribal stakeholders is that the stakeholders may see the use of bioavailability as a means of reducing the responsible party’s liability and costs, thus potentially increasing the risk to the public.
-It is important to communicate that reducing the uncertainty in the risk assessment (such as using a site-specific RBA value) does not decrease protectiveness; if the refinement meets the acceptable risk level, it is still protective.
+It is important to communicate that reducing the uncertainty in the risk assessment (such as using a site-specific RBA value) does not compromise protection of human health.
 Outreach efforts should emphasize that the bioavailability assessment is another means of better understanding potential human exposures to contaminants.

 Also, technical aspects of a cleanup, such as using bioavailability assessment, can be misconstrued by the public.
 If not explained well, the public might perceive regulators and consultants as using overwhelming technical details to lobby for a limited cleanup.
 How bioavailability assessment is communicated and presented, just like any technical aspect of a cleanup project, can be vital to the success of the project.
 Examples of these issues are presented in more detail in the Stakeholder Perspectives chapter.